Dresch360/MMM-DriveVideos/README.md

 ```

-4. When prompted, type exactly:

-- Use web browser? → y
-- Shared Drive? → n
+4. Follow prompts:

+* Type `y` to authenticate
-A browser window will open.
-Sign into your Google account and click Continue.
+* A browser window will open.
+Sign into your Google account
+* Return to Terminal
+* Type `n` for Shared Drive

+MagicMirror will restart automatically

 ---